merouane-tazeka/Todoz/Readme.md

 - Realm Data Framework

 ## Setup
-You'll a Mac running Xcode to run this application on your device or your simulator
+You will need a Mac running Xcode to run this application on your device or your simulator.
-* Download the project files to your computer
+* Download the project files to your computer.
-* Run the "Todoz.xcworkspace" file
+* Run the "Todoz.xcworkspace" file.